Palku/dLabCodingTest/README.md

 # How to run the program.
 Just compile and set the CLI as startup project.
 It will look for any .txt files residing in the bin folder.
-Then pick which one you want to parse and it will both use the Console Output & Xml Output(will create a [filename.xml])
+Then pick which one you want to parse and it will both use the Console Output & Xml Output(will create a [filename.xml]) Two releases also exist, one framework dependent but OS independent.
+And one self-contained for Windows which is untested from my side.

 # Total time spent is currently about 6-8 hours.